assimbly/runtime/README.md

 ## Configuration

+A flow is configured with key-values.
+The key-values are stored in a [Java Treemap](https://beginnersbook.com/2013/12/treemap-in-java-with-example/)
+Multiple flows in a connector can be configure with a list of Treemaps.

-Configuration of a route is done with a Java Treemap.
-Easiest way is to generate the Treemap from an XML file.
-Configuration can also be done with a GUI, see [Apache Camel](https://github.com/assimbly/gateway).
+The easiest way to generate the Treemap is to convert it from an XML file.
+Another possibility is using the GUI of Assimbly gateway.
+See [Apache Camel](https://github.com/assimbly/gateway).

 ## Management

 The API simplifies common management tasks.
-You can however also get the Camel Context to access the full API of Camel.

 The following lifecycle management actions are supported:

 * start
 * stop